Nory’s BLOG / A no-nonsense guide to restaurant...

 A cash flow statement outlines all the money that comes in and out of your restaurant.
 It covers:

 The statement shows if you’re making more money than you’re spending.
-In other words, it highlights if your restaurant is profitable.
+In other words, it highlights if your restaurant is profitable, which is crucial to understand for your restaurant bookkeeping.
 For example, if you’re spending too much on inventory and not selling enough, a cash flow statement brings this to light.
 Then, you can step in and make improvements.

 It also shows how much cash is available at any given time.
 If you need to replace a key piece of equipment, a cash flow statement will tell you how much money you currently have to spend.